1821 Info 8b: Caleb Crompton

 Neil Crompton, as he was known, died from cancer at the age of 66, on 11 December 2003 at the Cabrini Hospital in Malvern.
 Immediately several sporting website and journals recorded a tribute to his sporting life in which he represented Melbourne Demons, in the VFL (now Aussie Rules), and the Victoria in the Sheffield Shield; one of the select few to juggle top-level Aussie Rules and cricket careers.

-The burley back pocket defender, recruited from Ormond Amateurs, played 99 games for Melbourne during the late 1950s and early 1960s and 45 Sheffield Shield matches.
-But for all his sporting prowess he will for ever be remembered for one kick in the epic 1964 VFL Grand Final against Collingwood, when he kicked the winning goal in the dying minutes of the game: his first goal in eight seasons erased the disappointment of losing in the 1958 grand final and missing selection in Melbourne's 1957 and 1960 premiership sides.
+The burley right back pocket defender, recruited from Ormond Amateurs, played 99 games for Melbourne during the late 1950s and early 1960s and 45 Sheffield Shield matches.
+But for all his sporting prowess he will for ever be remembered for one kick in the epic 1964 VFL Grand Final against Collingwood, when he kicked the winning goal in the dying minutes of the game in front of a 102,469 crowd: his first goal in eight seasons erased the disappointment of losing in the 1958 grand final and missing selection in Melbourne's 1957 and 1960 premiership sides.

 Kick that raised a flag just part of Crompton's sporting legacy